Alanoud-Aziz/-Exploratory-Data-Analysis-MTA-in-NYC/Proposal.md

 - What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-By using MTA data , Determine 5 subway stations to distribute 5 billboard where there are a lot of working people and start advertising campaign.
+By using MTA data , Determine 5 most crowd subway stations in different divisions  to distribute 5 billboard cover a wide geographical area and start advertising campaign.

 - Who benefits from exploring this question or building this model/system?